mnemnion/JLpeg.jl/Plans.md

 captured :seq, which is what we want to avoid.
 So it isn't legal to update the `:alt` choice frame with a new capture height, because that will strand an opencapture.

-[CaptureCommits](#capturecommitinst) don't help here, because they add a frame to the capture height.
+[CaptureCommits](#capturecommitinst) don't help here, because they still add a frame to the capture height.

-But, we could add a special kind of fail instruction.
-Every failable pattern comes with a test form, the fail could have the tag of the capture to slip out of the stack during unwind.
-I don't like this on first glance: it complicates unwinding, not necessarily making it slower, but now we have two ways to change the `lcap`, not one, and the height of the capture frame is stored in any choice frame, so we'd have to reason fairly carefully about whether and how this is legal.
-Intuitively it's acceptable, because it doesn't change any values below the one we're removing.
-This would also complicate coding of differentiating patterns, which can include lookahead.

-I earlier had notes about leaving a stranded frame and marking that as a possibility, but that would just end up being backtracking with extra steps, or allocation of spurious vectors which have to be spilled.

-What should work better: a special closing instruction telling us not to include the grouping thus established.
+So we add a special CloseCapture instruction telling us not to include the grouping thus established.
 That lets us process in linear time, and we retain the nested-capture property.

 I think this ends up being pretty cheap in practice.
 We open a group, a lot of the time it's empty, the rest of the time we just append it to the existing group.
-We can even have a spare-parts stack to stick the emptied Vector for a later group capture, that spares some of the allocation pressure, and it's not even branching: it's just `cap = pop!(groupstack); append!(captures, cap); empty!(cap); push!(cap, groupbuffer)`.
+We can even have a spare-parts stack to stick the emptied PegCapture for a later group capture, that spares some of the allocation pressure, and it's not even branching: it's just `cap = pop!(groupstack); append!(captures, cap); empty!(cap); push!(cap, groupbuffer)`.
 That's gotta be cheaper than backtracking, especially with some of